AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

    The PI to Data Hub Configuration Utility opens.
 See [Run the PI to Data Hub Agent Configuration Utility](xref:pi-to-ocs-utility) for instructions.

-   **Note:** An agent cannot be registered until a PI Data Archive server has been added and configured in the PI to Data Hub Configuration Utility.
+   **Note:** Agent registration is not complete until you add and configure a PI Data Archive server in the PI to Data Hub Configuration Utility.

 ## Silent Installation Instructions for PI to Data Hub Agent